Harvey Miguel Robinson: Capture

 Denise Sam-Cali was one of two of Robinson's victims who survived.
 The other was a five-year-old girl Robinson stalked for days; Robinson broke into her home, raped and choked her, and left her for dead, but she survived.
 Sam-Cali managed to break free of Robinson's grip and run outside.
 Robinson attempted to attack her again but she fled.
 Police later used Sam-Cali as bait to lure Robinson in order to capture him.
 When she did, a shootout erupted between Robinson and a police officer.
 Robinson fled, but sustained wounds.
 He sought care at a local hospital, where he was arrested.

 Aftermath

 In November 1994, Robinson was sentenced to death for his crimes.
 As of April 2006, Robinson's execution had been stayed.
 He was later resentenced to life imprisonment for the murder of Joan Burghardt because he was 17 when the crime was committed.
 On December 14, 2012, Robinson agreed to waive his appeal rights in the Schmoyer case in exchange for a life sentence.
 In December 2013, the Supreme Court of Pennsylvania upheld Robinson's death penalty in the Fortney murder.

 In October 2019, a Pennsylvania judge resentenced Robinson to 35 years to life in prison after he successfully appealed his earlier conviction for the murder of Burghardt.
 The judge urged Robinson to consider donating his brain to science, calling it "the one gift you can give."

+In March 2026, Robinson's execution was stayed by Governor Josh Shapiro.

 Robinson is incarcerated at SCI Phoenix in Skippack Township, Pennsylvania.